Woman seriously injured by falling tree in Sharon Woods

 CINCINNATI (FOX19) - Great Parks of Hamilton County Rangers are investigating after a woman was seriously injured in Sharon Woods by a falling tree.

-Rangers were notified that the tree fell around 11 a.m.
+Rangers were notified that the tree fell onto a path around 11 a.m.
 Thursday.

+Lt.
+Greg Grimm with Great Parks of Hamilton County says someone called 911 to report the incident.

-The woman was taken by helicopter to an area hospital, a news release from Great Parks of Hamilton County said.
+She was taken by helicopter to an area hospital, a news release from Great Parks of Hamilton County said.

 The shared-use trail from Lakeside Lodge to the Kreis Dam in Sharon Woods is currently closed as a result of the incident.